-Actually boarding a plane is when there’s more risk – but not much (less than 1 out of 12 chance they’ll say something, based on my experience).
+Actually boarding a plane is when there’s more risk – but not much (less than a 1 out of 14 chance they’ll say something, based on my experience).

-From 2004 through 2018, I have flown 90 different airline flights, all while barefoot.
+From 2004 through 2023 [updated], I have flown 114 different airline flights, all while barefoot.
 Those were on 13 different airlines, and through 31 different airports.
-Of those 90 flights, I have been told I could not board without shoes on only seven times.
-And of those seven times, I actually did put on shoes (flip-flops) to walk aboard only four times.
-The other three, I either put on my flip-flops briefly but removed them when I was out of sight of the employee making that demand, or said “OK” and kept walking and never put them on.
+Of those 114 flights, I have been told I could not board without shoes on only eight times (about 7% of all boardings).
+And of those eight times, I actually did put on shoes (flip-flops) to walk aboard only four times.
+The other four, I either put on my flip-flops briefly but removed them when I was out of sight of the employee making that demand, or said “OK” and kept walking and never put them on.
 The four times I put on shoes to board, I immediately removed them when I was in my seat and never put them on again for that flight.